precipice/campfire_export/README.md

 ## Installing ##

-Ruby 1.8.7 or later is required.
+[Ruby 1.8.7](http://www.ruby-lang.org/en/downloads/) or later is required.

-To install:
+[RubyGems](https://rubygems.org/pages/download) is also required -- I'd
+recommend having the latest version of RubyGems installed before starting.

+Once you are set up, to install, run the following:

     $ sudo gem install campfire_export